xarray.DataArray.interp#

 DataArray.interp(coords=None, method='linear', assume_sorted=False, kwargs=None, **coords_kwargs)[source]#

-Interpolate a DataArray onto new coordinates
+Interpolate a DataArray onto new coordinates.

 Parameters: